 - Coercive behaviour is: an act or a pattern of acts of assault, threats, humiliation and intimidation or other abuse that is used to harm, punish, or frighten their victim

 Coercive control is a form of abuse that involves multiple behaviours and tactics which reinforce each other and are used to isolate, manipulate and regulate the victim.
 This pattern of abuse creates high levels of anxiety and fear.
 This has a significant impact on children and young people, both directly, as victims in their own right, and indirectly due to the impact the abuse has on the non-abusive parent.
 Children may also be forced to participate in controlling or coercive behaviour towards the parent who is being abused.
 Controlling or coercive behaviour also form part of the definition of domestic abuse in section 1(3)(c) of the Domestic Abuse Bill.

-More information can be found in the Draft Domestic Abuse Statutory Guidance Framework.
+More information can be found in the Domestic Abuse Act 2021.